America is deeply divided

-America is deeply divided.
-We don't just disagree on the issues; we increasingly view people on the "other side" as profoundly immoral, often even dangerous.
-And our fear and anger feed into our stances on issues, making us more hardened in our views and less willing to compromise.
+We don't just disagree on the issues; we increasingly view people on the "other side" as very immoral, often even dangerous.
+And our fear and anger affect our stances on issues, making us more hardened in our views and less willing to compromise.

 There’s a chance our problems will get a lot worse before they get better.
 To avoid worst-case outcomes, we need more people—from politicians to reporters to everyday citizens—to see the nature of our divides more clearly.

-This book examines the roots of our anger, showing that many of the reasons for our anger at the other side are based on distorted views.
-The more we can understand each other and see how most of us are not the monsters we imagine, the more functional we'll become, and the more likely we are to avoid worst-case scenarios where everyone loses.
+This book examines the roots of our anger, showing that a lot of animosity on both sides is based on distorted views.
+The more we understand each other, and see how most of us are not the monsters we imagine, the more functional we'll become, and the more likely we are to avoid worst-case scenarios where everyone loses.

 Get the ebook